 Morocco may be Africa's fifth-largest consumer of oil, but it is extremely difficult to obtain clear data on the breakdown of products or their quantities.
 Despite its stability and reputation for good governance, Morocco is incredibly opaque with regard to its oil and gas sector, and even more so now that the SAMIR refinery has shut.
-Statistics provided by the Massachusetts Institute of Technology indicate that, in 2014, 8.1 percent of imports consisted of refined petroleum, 4.9 percent of LPG, and 6.5 percent of crude petroleum; the Moroccan Office des Changes put 2015 hydrocarbons imports as 57.9 percent refined petroleum, 23 percent LPG, and 19.1 percent crude oil-numbers that, once more, precede the shutdown of SAMIR.215
+Statistics provided by the Massachusetts Institute of Technology indicate that, in 2014, 8.1 percent of imports consisted of refined petroleum, 4.9 percent of LPG, and 6.5 percent of Figure 1.
+Breakdown of Products Previously Produced at SAMIR crude petroleum; the Moroccan Office des Changes put 2015 hydrocarbons imports as 57.9 percent refined petroleum, 23 percent LPG, and 19.1 percent crude oil-numbers that, once more, precede the shutdown of SAMIR.215